 - Review any resources that interact with the on-premises VMs, and update any relevant settings or documentation to reflect the new configuration.

 - Contoso used the Azure Migrate service with dependency mapping to assess the OSTICKETWEB VM for migration.
-They should now remove the agents (Microsoft Monitoring Agent/Dependency Agent) they installed for this purpose, from the VM.
+They should now remove the agents (the Microsoft Monitoring Agent and the Microsoft Dependency agent) they installed for this purpose, from the VM.

 Review the deployment

 With the app now running, Contoso need to fully operationalize and secure their new infrastructure.